chrishah/MITObim/README.md

 INTRODUCTION
 ------------

-This document contains instructions on how to use the MITObim pipeline described in the manuscript "Reconstructing mitochondrial genomes directly from genomic next generation sequencing reads - a baiting and iterative mapping approach" by Hahn et al., submitted to NAR methods online.
-The pipeline is at the moment intended to be used with illumina data, but can be readily modified for the use with other platforms data.
-The latest version of the wrapper script (including the proofreading function) has been uploaded 31.12.2012.
-The tutorial will be updated accordingly early 2013.
+This document contains instructions on how to use the MITObim pipeline described in Hahn et al. 2013.
+The full article can be found at http://nar.oxfordjournals.org/content/early/2013/05/09/nar.gkt371.full.
+Kindly cite the article if you are using MITObim in your work.
+The pipeline is at the moment intended to be used with illumina data, but can be readily modified for the use with other platforms data (MITObim v1.5 experimentally enables the use of iontorrent data).

 PREREQUISITES
 -------------

 - GNU utilities
-- perl
+- Perl
 - A running version of MIRA v3.4.1.1 (http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/) is required.
 An excellent guide to MIRA v3.4 is available at http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html.